-The Marketing major offers students new and dynamic career choices and prepares them to work for either an independent marketing agency, an advertising agency, or within a corporate marketing department.
-Additional coursework is available in personal selling, retailing, or small business marketing.
-An adviser will help students tailor their course selections to their particular needs and interests.
-In addition to the core business courses, students select a specific concentration in either marketing strategy or marketing analytics.
+The Marketing major offers students new and dynamic career choices and prepares them for professional marketing work.
+Specialized coursework is available in personal selling, retailing or small business marketing.
+An advisor will help students tailor their course selections to their particular needs and interests.

-Marketing majors must complete the following required courses and at least one of the concentrations below.
+Marketing majors must complete the following required courses.

-Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting; ECN 2230 Principles of Microeconomics; CIS 2105 Information Systems Applications; MGT 2120 Principles of Management, MGT 3130 Quantitative Methods, MGT 3240 Human Resource Management; MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channel, MKT 4360 Marketing Strategy; PHL 3354 Management Ethics, plus eight upper division credits from the following disciplines: Accounting, Applied Economics, Finance, Marketing, Management, or Computer Information Systems or CTA 3241 Graphic Design, CTA 3041 Publication Design CTA 3341 Media Production, CTA 4041 Web Design CTA 4400 Advertising, or CTA 4404 Public Relations.
+Required courses: ACC 2210 Principles Financial Accounting, ACC 2220 Principles of Managerial Accounting, CIS 3205 Information Systems, ECN 2230 Principles of Microeconomics, MGT 2120 Principles of Management, MGT 3130 Quantitative Business Analysis, MGT 3240 Human Resource Management, MGT 3354 Management Ethics, MKT 2320 Principles of Marketing, MKT 3320 Marketing on the Internet, MKT 3340 Market Promotion, MKT 3350 Designing Successful Products, MKT 3370 Services Marketing, MKT 3380 Logistics & Distribution Channels, MKT 4360 Marketing Strategy; plus eight upper-division credits from the discipline of Marketing.

 The student completing the Marketing major will be able to: